 These clinical tools provide a blueprint for excellent sepsis care:

 - Sepsis: recognition, diagnosis and early management (NICE)

 - Toolkit for dental practitioners: spotting and managing sepsis (Sepsis Trust)

-We will ask staff what systems and processes are in place to manage, follow up and refer patients for specialist care when presenting with bacterial infections.
+We will ask staff what systems and processes are in place to manage, follow up and refer patients for specialist care.

 - treating patients who: